Katsuogi

-Katsuogi (鰹木, 堅魚木, 勝男木, 葛緒木) or Kasoegi (斗木) are short, decorative logs found on Japanese and Shinto architecture.
+Katsuogi (鰹木, 堅魚木, 勝男木, 葛緒木) or Kasoegi (斗木) are short, decorative logs used in Japanese and Shinto architecture.
 They are placed at right angles to the ridgeline of roofs, and are usually featured in religious or imperial architecture.
-Katsuogi predate Buddhist influence and is an architectural element endemic to Japan.
+Katsuogi predate Buddhist influence and are an architectural element endemic to Japan.
 They are often placed on the roof with chigi, a forked ornamentation used on Shinto shrines.
 Today, katsuogi and chigi are used exclusively on Shinto buildings and can be used to distinguish them from other religious structures, such as Buddhist temples in Japan.